 Until ASQA has approved your application, you remain registered.
 As a registered CRICOS provider you:

 - must comply with the requirements of the Education Services for Overseas Students (ESOS Framework), and

-- remain subject to ASQA annual CRICOS registration fees.
+- remain subject to ASQA annual CRICOS registration charges.

 If you are also seeking to withdraw your registration as registered training organisation (RTO), please refer to Withdraw your RTO registration.